bigdatamonkey/OpenSourceFactCheck/README.md

 ## Issue Tracker

-If you encounter any bugs in the Oct7FactCheck.com website, have suggestions for improvements, please open an issue on our [Issue Tracker](../../issues).
+If you encounter any bugs in the github page, have suggestions for improvements, please open an issue on our [Issue Tracker](../../issues).

 ## License